Jimmy Keaveney: Club

 In 1972, St Vincent's set out to win a third county title in-a-row.
 College side UCD provided the opposition on that occasion and a close game developed.
-Goals at key moments by St Vincent's proved the difference as Keaveny's side won by 2-8 to 0-9.
+Goals at key moments by St Vincent's proved the difference as Keaveny's side won by 2–8 to 0–9.
 It was his sixth county winners' medal.
 St Vincent's subsequently represented the county in the provincial club series of games and even reached the final.
 Westmeath champions the Downs were the opponents.
 The game turned into a complete rout as Keaveney's side took complete control.
-A 6-10 to 2-5 score line gave St Vincent's a first Leinster club title.
+A 6–10 to 2–5 scoreline gave St Vincent's a first Leinster club title.
 An All-Ireland final against Cork champions Nemo Rangers followed for the Dublin club.
 The sides were level six times in that game and a pointed free by Keaveney in the dying seconds secured a draw.
-The replay saw St. Vincent's being completely outclassed as Nemo won by 4-6 to 0-10.
+The replay saw St. Vincent's being completely outclassed as Nemo won by 4–6 to 0–10.

 St Vincent's lost out to UCD in the next two county finals, however, both sides met in the championship decider for a fourth consecutive year in 1975.
 Keaveney's side were awarded the title after the collegians gave them a walkover due to the final clashing with the university exams.
 A second provincial championship decider quickly followed for Keaveney.
-St Joseph's, the Laois county champions, were the opposition and were defeated by 3-9 to 1-8.
+St Joseph's, the Laois county champions, were the opposition and were defeated by 3–9 to 1–8.
 It was Keaveney's second Leinster club winners' medal.
 A second All-Ireland club final appearance followed with Roscommon Gaels lining out in opposition.
-The game was a complete mismatch as St Vincent's secured a huge 4-10 to 0-5 victory.
+The game was a complete mismatch as St Vincent's secured a huge 4–10 to 0–5 victory.
 It was Keaveney's first All-Ireland club winners' medal.

-Keaveney picked up a seventh county winners' medal in 1976 as St Vincent's retained their title after a narrow 3-12 to 1-15 victory over UCD.
+Keaveney picked up a seventh county winners' medal in 1976 as St Vincent's retained their title after a narrow 3–12 to 1–15 victory over UCD.
 Their provincial run of success came to a halt in the early rounds of that series of games.